openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 Security impact
 ---------------

-* Does this change touch sensitive data such as tokens, keys, or user data?
-NO
+* Does this change touch sensitive data such as tokens, keys, or user data? **NO**

-* Does this change alter the API in a way that may impact security, such as a new way to access sensitive information or a new way to login?
-NO
+* Does this change alter the API in a way that may impact security, such as a new way to access sensitive information or a new way to login? **NO**

-* Does this change involve cryptography or hashing?
-NO
+* Does this change involve cryptography or hashing? **NO**

-* Does this change require the use of sudo or any elevated privileges?
-NO
+* Does this change require the use of sudo or any elevated privileges? **NO**

 * Does this change involve using or parsing user-provided data?
-This could be directly at the API level or indirectly such as changes to a cache layer.
-YES
+This could be directly at the API level or indirectly such as changes to a cache layer. **YES**

 * Can this change enable a resource exhaustion attack, such as allowing a single API interaction to consume significant server resources?
-Some examples of this include launching subprocesses for each connection, or entity expansion attacks in XML.
-NO (thats why we use gearman)
+Some examples of this include launching subprocesses for each connection, or entity expansion attacks in XML.  **NO** (thats why we use gearman)

 Notifications impact
 --------------------

-None
+The gearman client should be able to feed back its status updates to the webui through the 'TestStatus' model.

 Other end user impact
 ---------------------

 Aside from the API, are there other ways a user will interact with this feature?

-NO
+Users will be able to trigger, cancel, and, receive status updates.

 Performance Impact
 ------------------